Santosh0236/CarPricePrediction/README.md

-# Predicting the Sell Price for the used car
+# Complete End to End solution for Predicting the Sell Price of the used car